jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 ## Secure your React App

 Auth0 allows us to easily add authentication to applications.
 Login to your Auth0 [management dashboard](https://manage.auth0.com) and create a [new application](https://manage.auth0.com/#/applications).
-In the dialog shown, enter the name and select **Single Page Application** as its type**
+In the dialog shown, enter the name and select **Single Page Application** as its type:

 ![Select Application](https://cdn.auth0.com/blog/coolreads/selectapp.png)
 _Select application_